-Interest attributed or paid to corporations Note holders who are Belgian residents for tax purposes, i.e. who are subject to the Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés), as well as capital gains realised upon the sale of the Notes are taxable at the ordinary corporate income tax rate of 29.58% (with a reduced rate of 20.40% applying to the first tranche of €100,000 of taxable income of qualifying small companies), to be reduced to 25% (and 20%) as from assessment year 2021 for taxable periods starting at the earliest on 1 January 2020.
+Interest attributed or paid to corporations Note holders who are Belgian residents for tax purposes, i.e. who are subject to the Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés), as well as capital gains realised upon the sale of the Notes are taxable at the ordinary corporate income tax rate of 25% (with a reduced rate of 20% applying to the first tranche of \notin 100,000 of taxable income of qualifying small companies).
 The withholding tax retained by, or on behalf of, the Issuer will, subject to certain conditions, be creditable against any corporate income tax due and any excess amount will in principle be refundable, all in accordance with the applicable legal provisions.